More than 1020 in number, our alumni, having been helped by us, go on to help many others. This is the story of a few people making a big difference.

 Kannika, a Thai PestalozziWorld alumna, is 22 years old and completed her schooling in Thailand, supported by the Thai Pestalozzi Foundation (TPF), after which she went on to complete her International Baccalaureate at the Mahindra United World College, India.
 She has recently graduated from St. Olaf College in USA, securing a BA in Environmental Studies.
 Currently, she is self-sufficient enough to take care of all the expenses in her parental home, including the medical expenses and care of her mother, who has multiple sclerosis.

 Charity is a nineteen year old Malawian alumna.
 She was a PestalozziWorld student from 2007 to 2010 and is now studying Business Administration at the University of Malawi.
-She expects to graduate in 2016.
 That ‘we can always share the little we have with others and it starts now’ is what Charity Kasiya considers to be the most important thing she has learnt from PestalozziWorld.

 Keep in touch!